 Workplace bullying may seem like just another phrase for harassment.
 However, the two terms are not interchangeable when it comes to the law.
-While both are deplorable actions that should not be tolerated in the workplace, in most states, only behavior that qualifies as harassment has legal ramifications.
+Both are deplorable actions that should not be tolerated in the workplace.
+However, in most states, only behavior that qualifies as harassment has legal ramifications.

 While the distinction between the two may sound razor-thin, it makes a dramatic difference in a court of law.
 You have no legal standing when being picked on by a bully.
 You may have a legal case if you are consistently being harassed in the workplace.

 Let’s break down this distinction a little more.
 An individual may make a rude comment about a co-worker’s new hairstyle.
 That could be considered bullying.
-A supervisor who repeatedly makes offensive comments about an employee’s hairstyle using racially inappropriate language, cultural stereotypes, derogatory language could be in trouble for harassment.
+A supervisor who repeatedly makes offensive comments about an employee’s hairstyle using racially inappropriate language could be in trouble.

 Unfortunately, there is no legal recourse for dealing with a workplace bully.
-However, there are valuable resources that can help you learn what you can do about it and also how to manage the difficult situation you are in.
+However, there are valuable resources that can help you learn how to manage the difficult situation you are in.

 If you find yourself the victim of workplace harassment, you do have legal options available to you.
 Making the decision to pursue legal action is difficult and can be overwhelming and intimidating.
-Going down this road means you need a supportive and experienced attorney that can help you navigate the legal process while offering you the compassionate encouragement you need during this time.
+Going down this road means you need a supportive and experienced attorney that can help you navigate the legal process.

-If you feel like you are the target of workplace harassment, contact the firm of The Law Firm of Morgan Rooks, P.C. at (856) 746-6332.
+If you believe you are the target of workplace harassment, contact The Law Firm of Morgan Rooks, P.C. at (856) 746-6332.
 An experienced attorney can review your situation and discuss your legal options.